awebcode/yup_formik_node_next_gen_password/README.md

 └── ...

-Contributing
+## Contributing

 If you'd like to contribute to this project, follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch: git checkout -b feature/new-feature Make your changes and commit them: git commit -m 'Add new feature' Push to the branch: git push origin feature/new-feature Submit a pull request.
+2. Create a new branch: `git checkout -b feature/new-feature`
+3. Make your changes and commit them: `git commit -m 'Add new feature'`
+4. Push to the branch: `git push origin feature/new-feature`
+5. Submit a pull request.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments

+-

+---